 - Volunteer in Our Children’s Ministry – Thank you so much to all of you who have shown up and volunteered to help with cleaning and other tasks, which has allowed us to open our building to services again.
 Now we need to ask for volunteers in another area: Children’s Ministry.
 If you’d be willing to serve in this area and help us to open these rooms, we would very much appreciate it.
 Please contact Leah, our Children’s Ministry Director, at firstname.lastname@example.org to offer your help.
 And thank you!

-- Get Support Through Grief Share and Divorce Care – A Grief Share group will begin September 15 from 6 to 7:30 and run for 13 weeks.
+- Get Support Through Grief Share and Divorce Care – A Grief Share group began September 15 from 6 to 7:30 and runs for 13 weeks.
 And Divorce Care will begin on September 19, also from 6-7:30, and run for 13 weeks.
 If you would like to sign up for one of these, or need more information, please contact Pastor Marsha at email@example.com.

 - Join a Study on the Holy Spirit – This ongoing study is held at 7pm on Thursday nights and is led by Pastor Vern and Pastor Marsha.
 We’re currently reading a book by Jack Deere called Why I Am Still Surprised by the Power of the Spirit.
 If you’d like to join in you can via Zoom.
 Contact Pastor Vern or Pastor Marsha (firstname.lastname@example.org) for the link.